Deeze814/SpringMVC/ReadMe-MVC.txt

 	(1) To get the normal Project Explorer, go to Window --> Open Perspective --> JavaEE (2) Switched form Luna to Mars and downloaded the JavaEE edition from: http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars2

+--Merging Git branches
+	(1) Used sourcetree, downloaded Meld (http://meldmerge.org/)
+	(2) In sourcetree, go to Tools --> Options --> Diff (3) Under 'External Diff Tool' and 'Merge Tool' select Custom (4) For 'Diff Command' enter the path to the meld.exe (C:\Program Files (x86)\Meld\Meld.exe) (5) For 'Arguments' enter $LOCAL $MERGED $REMOTE --Since Meld does 3 way diff model, this will put:
+	   		-Local changes on the left
+	   		-Remote branch version on the right
+	   		-Merged version in the middle
+	(6) In sourcetree, check out the branch you want the merge to go INTO (master in my case) (7) Right click the branch you want to merge into your currently checkout out branch and select 'Merge XXX into XXX' (8) When you get the prompt saying conflicts occurred, go to the 'File Status' tab (9) Right click a conflicted file and choose, 'Launch External Merge Tool' (10) Resolve the conflict in Meld and save the file, then close Meld.
+	(11) Once you have resolved and saved all conflicted files, do a git commit/git push